Connecting Procurement and Finance

 Obtaining and sharing critical supplier information between different functional areas can be frustrating for many organizations.
 Siloed organizational structures, disparate systems that don’t communicate with each other and differing business objectives are factors contributing to this situation.
 Connecting procurement and finance through strong technology is crucial to maintaining good vendor relationships.

 Other key areas affected by an unstructured approach to vendor management include supply chain, IT, legal, risk management, and security.
 In many companies, the most glaring example of this lack of sharing vendor data is within procurement and finance.
 While these two areas have different missions and goals, they share much of the same information.
 With modern technology, there is no longer any reason for this disparity.
+Here are some examples of technology that help to connect procurement and finances within an organization.

-Vendor Onboarding
+Vendor Portals and Onboarding

 The use of vendor portals by all affected stakeholders allows organizations to collect, disseminate, update, and most importantly, collaborate.
+This is particularly helpful for ongoing vendor communication as well as vendor onboarding.

 Procurement teams can utilize portal-based vendor onboarding and information management to achieve their goals.
 Accounts payable can use information obtained in the vendor onboarding process in their AP automation systems and vendor setup activities.
 Legal, risk management, supply chain, and security are alerted through notifications or workflows when new suppliers or significant changes may affect existing suppliers.

 Likewise, the accounts payable department needs data obtained during onboarding to set up suppliers for payments, remittance, and ACH activities.
 Finance and treasury departments can also stay informed about vendor contracts and payment terms.
-They may even wish to act proactively by setting up dynamic discounting or supplier finance programs.
+They may even wish to act proactively by setting up dynamic discounting or vendor finance programs.

 Vendor Management